With so many Fall flavors this Apple Pecan Cranberry Wild Rice Pilaf is a wonderful Rice Bowl with so many flavors and textures. It’s wonderful.

 Stove Top Directions

-- In a frying pan, heat butter and add diced onions and garlic.
-Saute for 2-3 minutes.
-You do not need to full cook the onions as they will cook along with the rice.
+- In a frying pan, melt the Butter and add the diced Onions and Garlic.
+Sauté for 2-3 minutes.
+You do not need to fully cook the onions as they will cook along with the rice.

 - Add rice to frying pan, add liquids to frying pan and give a quick stir.
-Add Bay Leaf and cover with lid and turn heat down to low (2-3 setting)
+Add the Bay Leaf, cover the pot with lid, and turn the heat down to Low (2-3 setting).

 - Allow rice to cook on low for 45 minutes or until rice is done.
 Try not to remove lid as heat escapes and changes cooking time.